 Automated AP tools improve spending transparency.
 This increased visibility allows businesses to time payments to their advantage, tightening cash management Businesses can extend days payable outstanding (DPOs), and negotiate better credit terms, allowing them to hold onto cash until necessary.
 That does not mean paying late, which can result in fines and strained vendor relationships, but avoiding unnecessary early payments and sending cash out of the door.

 Businesses can also negotiate early pay discounts in exchange for faster payments, which contribute to improved cash flow.
-Rationalising payments can help businesses free up cash that can be used to reduce the cost of borrowings and make strategic investments.
+Rationalizing payments can help businesses free up cash that can be used to reduce the cost of borrowings and make strategic investments.

 Instil enterprise-wide fiscal discipline

 The diversity of suppliers across different departments and locations can result in duplicate spend or non-preferred vendors receiving contracts.
-Improved transparency around spend instils enterprise-wide fiscal discipline.
+Improved transparency around spend instills enterprise-wide fiscal discipline.
 Automated workflows for budget management and purchase order requisitioning allow businesses to review every dollar being spent and proactively flag unplanned and inessential expenses.

 Leveraging credit intelligently to manage liquidity

 Rising interest rates and tighter credit controls are driving up the cost of capital for businesses.
 Credit card products offer an alternative way to finance operating expenses.
 Many Accounts Payable software vendors, including Zaggle, offer corporate credit cards to alleviate cash flow concerns.
-Multiple credit cards can financially cushion businesses in event of delayed receivables and enable them to make timely vendor payments.
+Multiple credit cards can financially cushion businesses in the event of delayed receivables and enable them to make timely vendor payments.

 The strategic use of credit products by businesses can improve cash flow.
 For instance, making high-value payments using credit cards can help businesses reclaim a part of the payment in the form of special, additional rebates ranging between 0.75% and 1% from issuers.
 In some cases, the rebates earned can cover the cost of AP automation.